My maternal grandparents- James Eugene Cartmill & Gladys Toy Cartmill

 Papaw's parents were James Earnest Cartmill and Effie Chandler, and both were both born in Bath County, Kentucky.

 Effie CHANDLER was born on September 22, 1872, in Owingsville, Kentucky, her father was James B. Chandler and her mother was Rebecca Crouch.
+She married Henry HEDRICK and they had two children together.
+She then married James Earnest CARTMILL and they had three children together.
+She died on January 31, 1943, at the age of 70.

 James and Effie are listed in the 1910 Census as living in Bethel, Ky

+James Earnest CARTMILL was born on April 6, 1875, in Bath, Kentucky, his father was, John Wallace, and his mother was Sarah Tipton.
 He married Maggie Cartmill and they had two children together.
 He then married Effie CHANDLER and they had three children together.
 He died on February 21, 1943, in Montgomery, Kentucky, at the age of 67.

-Rebecca "Becky" CROUCH was born on December 17, 1863, in Kentucky, her father, John, was 22, and her mother, Martha, was 18.
+Effie's Maternal links Rebecca "Becky" CROUCH was born on December 17, 1863, in Kentucky, her father, John, was 22, and her mother, Martha, was 18.
 She married James B CHANDLER on October 4, 1877, in Bath, Kentucky.
 They had eight children in 25 years.
 She died on March 21, 1930, at the age of 66.

 Photo pf Rebecca was added to Find a Grave web site by Rick Omohundro